aws-samples/aws-appsync-calorie-tracker-workshop/5_TESTING/README.md

 #### Step 3: Updating the graphql schema in your code:

-Within `4_FRONTEND_APP/src/graphql/queries.js`, updated the `suggestedFood` schema to return only category and type.
+Within `4_FRONTEND_APP/src/graphql/queries.js`, update the `suggestedFood` schema to return only category and type.
 Save the code change.

 ```Javascript
 export const suggestedFood = `query SuggestedFood(